zjunlp/OneKE/README.md

 ```
 First, select an appropriate extraction model, then complete the configuration of extraction parameters (such as extraction task, extraction text, etc.).
 Finally, call the `get_extract_result` function of the `Pipeline` class to perform information extraction and obtain the final results.

+Refer to [here](https://github.com/zjunlp/OneKE/tree/main/examples/results/NER.json) to get an overview of the knowledge extraction results.

 ## 🔍Further Usage
 ### 💡Extraction Task Support
 You can try different types of information extraction tasks within the OneKE framework.